ClojureBridge/community-docs/docs/web-applications/hiccup.md

     To try Hiccup examples here on LightTable, we need some extra steps.

     1. Before connecting to instarepl, open `src/hello-hiccup/core.clj`
-    2. add hiccup.core to ns form.
+    2. Add hiccup.core to ns form.

         {% gist 9359173 %}

-    3. evaluate core.clj by cmd-enter (this resovles dependencies on LightTable)
+    3. Evaluate core.clj by cmd-enter (this resolves dependencies on LightTable)
-    4. open instarepl
+    4. Open instarepl
     <br/><br/>

 #### Try on repl